- Transferring photos from your iPhone to your PC is a necessity, but sometimes certain issues can appear.

-Transferring photos from iPhone to Windows computer is usually simple, but sometimes you might encounter Something went wrong error while transferring iPhone photos.
+Transferring photos from iPhone to Windows computer is usually simple, but sometimes you might encounter the Something went wrong error while transferring iPhone photos.

 1. Keep your iPhone unlocked

 Apple does not allow any transfer of data between devices if the iPhone is locked.
-If your iPhone is locked, you may encounter Something went wrong error.
+If your iPhone is locked, you may encounter the Something went wrong error.

 To fix this problem, make sure that after connecting your iPhone to PC, the iPhone is unlocked, and the lock screen is on during the file transfer.

-2. Change file permission for the Pictures folder
+3. Change file permission for the Pictures folder

 - Select your username from the profiles.

-- Under Permission for (username), make sure all the boxes are checked in the Allow section.
+- Under Permission for (your username), make sure all the boxes are checked in the Allow section.

 Also try to give Full Control permission to Everyone/System profile under Picture properties.

-- Type Everyone, click on Check Names and click OK.
+- Type Everyone, click on Check Names, and click OK.

-- Under Basic Permissions, select Full Control and click OK.
+- Under Basic Permissions, select Full Control, and click OK.

-3. Import photos in small batches
+4. Import photos in small batches

 If you don’t import photos from your phone frequently, it is possible that you may have thousands of photos on your phone.